 - Local anesthesia, which is delivered via injection and completely numbs the area where your tooth is being removed so you won’t feel a thing.
 All Galesburg tooth extraction patients receive this type of sedation.

 - Nitrous oxide, which is delivered via a mask and is often combined with local anesthesia for Galesburg patients who want to stay awake during their procedure.
 Nitrous oxide, also called laughing gas, makes you relaxed and feel a little goofy, hence its nickname.

 - Twilight sedation, which is delivered via an IV and makes you unaware of your procedure, but still able to respond to doctors and nurses.

 - General anesthesia, which is also delivered via an IV and completely puts you to sleep.

 If you choose twilight or general anesthesia and are afraid of needles, you can wait until these sedation options are administered before receiving your local anesthesia shot.

-After your oral sedation options have been administered and taken effect, our Macomb doctors will get to work.
+After your oral sedation options have been administered and taken effect, our Galesburg doctors will get to work.
 If you’re having a simple tooth extraction performed, our doctors will use dental devices to remove the tooth, or teeth, from your jawbone.
 If you are having surgical tooth extractions, an incision will be made in your gum line so that our dentists can gently remove the tooth from beneath your gums.